vizthex123/ExtraDataModels/CFAssets/cf_desc.md

 # Mod Support

-_Mod support only loads in if the mod(s) are also loaded into the game, so you don't need to install everything._
+_Mod support only loads in if the mod(s) are also loaded into the game, so you don't need to install all of these mods._

 |																																														|  1.17.1   |  1.18.X  |  1.19.2   |  1.20.1   |  1.21.1  |  Datapack Version  |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------|:-----------:|:----------:|:-----------:|:-----------:|:-----------:|:--------------------------:|